 George R.R.
 Martin has said that he would like to write a number of these stories (varying from six to twelve from interview to interview) covering the entire lives of these two characters.
 A fourth installment, currently untitled, but with the working title The She-Wolves of Winterfell, has been described by Martin.
 It will feature Ser Duncan the Tall and Egg at Winterfell, where they will meet the so-called "She-Wolves".
 Originally, it was planned that this fourth Dunk & Egg novella would be published in the Dangerous Women anthology Martin was co-editing with Gardner Dozois.
 However, when unable to make the deadline, Martin submitted The Princess and the Queen, an abridged version of a piece he had written on the civil war Dance of the Dragons.

-Currently, there are several Dunk & Egg tales planned.
 Besides The She-Wolves of Winterfell, Martin also has a fifth tale roughed out in his head, which has the working title The Village Hero.
-This novella is set to take place in the Riverlands, taking place after She-Wolves.
-On when these two novella's will be finished, Martin has stated the following:
+This novella is set to take place in the Riverlands, after the events of "She-Wolves".
+Regarding the completion of these two novellas, Martin has stated the following:

 There's no telling when I will have time to finish either of these, or which one I will write first.
 I don't expect I will know more until I've delivered THE WINDS OF WINTER.